This blog article was written by Pankaj Kohli

 The current wave of change and innovation started approximately 5 years ago and it is focused on delivering value to the customer.
 This transformation requires a Technology, Analytics, and Process Excellence (T.A.P.™) approach.

-Modern technology is helping service providers to automate not only rules-based activities, but also use artificial intelligence to mimic human problem-solving for more complex issues.
+Modern technology and analytics is helping service providers to automate not only rules-based activities, but also use artificial intelligence to mimic human problem-solving for more complex issues.
 Advanced analytics, on the other hand, allows us to use and mine more data than ever before.
 Such advancements combined with Lean Six Sigma and Design Thinking are the perfect ingredients to help businesses advance in this highly dynamic operating environment.
 The best part is that such transformation is not only possible in traditional brick-and-mortar settings, but also in a work-at-home (WAH) environment.

 I have examples and case studies I can share if you would like more information on the possibilities.
 Get in touch with me via LinkedIn.